 The kit includes everything you need to take a small fecal sample (nobody said gut health was glamorous) which you’ll then send off to the BIOHM labs.
 Once it's analyzed, you’ll get a report telling you the different types of Candida species present in your gut, as well as the specific levels of each one.

 If you actually have Candida overgrowth, it's important to figure out the proper next steps.
-According to Dr. Ghannoum, that could be as simple as upgrading your diet and changing your probiotic and prebiotic regimen.
+According to Dr. Ghannoum, that could be as simple as trying out the candida diet and changing your probiotic and prebiotic regimen.
 “And if you’re dealing with substantial Candida overgrowth, your physician would likely prescribe an antifungal medication,” he adds.

 Scroll down to learn how you can determine if you have Candida overgrowth—and why it’s important to find out.